Frequently Asked Questions

 • Are there HIVE-specific requirements for my sample prep?

 We recommend whatever sample prep conditions are best suited for your sample type of interest.
+For HIVE CLX, final cell suspensions must be in media containing at least 1% FBS or 0.1% BSA.

 • What do I do if there are clumps in my single-cell suspension?

-• If you are concerned about clumps you can filter your sample through a 70um cell strainer before loading into the HIVE.
+• If you are concerned about clumps, you can filter your sample through a 70um cell strainer before loading into the HIVE.

 • The wash step after cell-loading will help to remove large clumps and debris that do not fit into the 60um wells of the HIVE.